-This settlement of $85,000 was for a client with facet joint injuries, caused by an accident at an apartment complex in Fort Worth, TX.
+This settlement by attorney of $85,000 was for facet joint injuries caused by an accident at an apartment complex in Fort Worth, TX.

 Our client was injured in the living room of the apartment she rented in Fort Worth, Texas.
 She sustained her injuries when a portion of the ceiling collapsed and struck her head, neck and shoulders, causing her to fall.
 She had to be taken to the hospital by ambulance.